genexuslabs/JavaClasses/README.md

 | apacheandroid | Android apache class dependence.
 These were separated by size issues.
 They are candidates to disappear in the near future
 | gxmail | Classes related to mail handling
 | java | Java standard classes,  output is gxclassr.jar
+| wrappercommon | Interfaces to encapsulate Java EE and Jakarta EE support,  output is gxwrappercommon.jar
+| wrapperjavax | Implement the interfaces defined in wrappercommon in Java EE,  output is gxwrapperjavax.jar
+| wrapperjakarta | Implement the interfaces defined in wrappercommon in Jakarta EE,  output is gxwrapperjakarta.jar
 | gxoffice | Formerly Java classes are now separated to be included only when using office.
 | gxsearch | Formerly in Java classes are now separated to be included only when using search.
 | gxandroidpublisher and javapns | They are necessary for when you have Push Notifications in your old implementation.
 These are projects that should disappear in the short term.